llun/mailpipe/readme.md

 [![Build Status](https://travis-ci.org/llun/mailpipe.png?branch=master)](https://travis-ci.org/llun/mailpipe)
 [![Dependency Status](https://gemnasium.com/llun/mailpipe.png)](https://gemnasium.com/llun/mailpipe)

-MailPipe is a small smtp server for convert mail that send to them to other service e.g. http.
-My goal is send email to my email address and convert that mail to blog post by request to another service which I'm working on it too.
+MailPipe is a small smtp server for convert mail and send to other service.
+Mail will convert to JSON format and use http post for send to other service.

 ## Installation